DeguShi/What-Manga/README.md

 ## Overview

-What-Manga is a personal manga and light novel tracking application designed to manage large collections (900+ entries).
-It features a custom text parser for bulk imports, real-time filtering, and a premium glassmorphism UI with dark mode support.
+What-Manga is a personal manga and light novel tracking application.
+It features a custom text parser for bulk imports, real-time filtering, and a glassmorphism UI with dark mode support.

 Built as a full-stack Next.js application with Google OAuth authentication and PostgreSQL database.

 ## Features

 ### 📥 Smart Import System
-- Parse custom `.txt` format with 900+ entries
+- Parse custom `.txt` format
 - Auto-detect CSV format for spreadsheet imports
 - Preview and validate before committing
 - Three import modes: Add, Update, Replace